chrisfonte/stream-metadata-monitor/README.md

 - 🧑‍💻 **Section alignment:** Display output features clearly aligned and indented sections for Logs, Audio, and Now Playing.
 - 🆔 **Stream ID in JSON:** The `id` field is only included in the JSON if a real stream ID exists.
 - 🧹 **Cleaner code:** No print statements or direct logging to the terminal for display output.
+- 🔀 **Multi-stream management:** Monitor multiple streams simultaneously with a stream manager.
+- 🎲 **Random test stream selection:** Generate configurations from a list of test streams.
+- 🔄 **Dynamic configuration:** Add, remove, or modify streams without restarting the manager.

 ## Logging and Display